This award-winning journalist from India on what she learned from top foreign correspondents that landed her in TIME and The New York Times.

 7. They try different things

-When someone moves to a new country, they’re already outside their comfort zone and so they’re more open to trying new things in their work as well.
+When someone moves to a new country, they’re already outside their comfort zone, and so they’re more open to trying new things in their work as well.

 They may try recording audio, making videos, or playing around with blogs.
 I’m not in this business so that I can chase someone around with a video camera, you might say.
 I love words.
-But once in a while, it’s good to try new things, see what else you might be able to learn, or partner with someone with additional skills to offer.
+But once in a while, it’s good to try new things, see what else you might learn, or partner with someone with additional skills to offer.

 8. They take risks